rodion-m/dio_smart_retry/README.md

 [![License](https://img.shields.io/github/license/rodion-m/dio_smart_retry)](https://github.com/rodion-m/dio_smart_retry/blob/master/LICENSE)

 # Dio Smart Retry
-Flexible retry library for Dio package.
+Flexible retry library for Dio and DioX package.
 This is a next generation of an abandoned `dio_retry` package. \
 By default, the request will be retried only for appropriate retryable http statuses. \
 Also, it supports dynamic delay between retries. \
 **Null Safety.**